-Section five includes examples of licences, tools and citations in practice by UK organisations.
+The next section includes examples of licences, tools and citations in practice by UK organisations.

 Marking restricted materials

 Not everything in your project will be subject to the open licensing requirement.
 You should communicate to the public which materials are not available for public reuse.